 wealth of living history museums, recreating

-the life and ways of its
+the life and ways of its industrial and rural past.

 page provides a selection of the most interesting and best open air

 museums in Britain.
 In addition to those listed below, there are many